 Why do this problem?

+provides self-checking practice of two digit addition.
 However, fundamentally this problem is about introducing and developing students' understanding of algebraic notation.

-Hand out some number
+Hand out some number grids

 and ask students to check what happens with other square crosses.
 As students become convinced that the totals will always be equal, suggest they move on to 'rectangular crosses'.